Oban Lifeboat Station: 1990s onwards

 On 16 July 1997, Oban received the 14.30 m lifeboat 14-23 Mara Edith Macdonald (ON 1227).
 This was a much larger, and much more powerful lifeboat, her twin MAN diesel engines giving a top speed of 25 kn.
 The Trent-class lifeboat served Oban for more than half of the time the station has existed.
 In some years, over 100 callouts were made.

 In 2005, Mara Edith Macdonald was launched to the aid of the yacht Classic Wave which had lost power, with three people aboard.
 When the lifeboat arrived, the boat was aground on a shelf, and taking in water.
 Third mechanic Peter MacKinnon was sent aboard with a pump, but it had little effect, and it was decided to abandon the vessel.
 During this process, the boat suddenly slipped off the shelf and sank, a rope dragging MacKinnon under the water, but he managed to resurface, and all four men were rescued.

 Three men and a woman were rescued from an upturned dinghy on 16 July 2023, off the Isle of Lismore.
 Spotted by a passing yacht, none were wearing life-jackets, and they had been unable to call for help as they had no radio, and their phones were submerged.

 After 27 years on station, Mara Edith Macdonald was withdrawn to the relief fleet.
-Oban received a £2.2 million lifeboat on 4 March 2024, the same day as the RNLI 200th anniversary.
+Oban received a £2.2 million lifeboat on 4 March 2024, the same day as the 200th anniversary of the RNLI.
 The boat was two-thirds funded from the legacy of Mrs Elizabeth Watson, née Campbell, who died aged 90 in May 2021.
 Two other legacies also helped fund the boat.

 Station honours

-The following are awards made at Oban.
+The following are awards made at Oban: